“Trust God” – A Testament to My Mother’s Quiet Faith

 Looking for that blessed hope, and the glorious appearing of the great God and our Savior Jesus Christ…- Titus 2:13

 Our Savior is a living Savior, a living Friend and as Thomas solemnly declared after putting his fingers upon the wounds on His hands and His side, “My Lord and My God.”
-Today as we remember His great gift to us, and on Sunday we will remember His resurrection, we will remember our Lord and our God is not dead.
+Today as we remember His great gift to us, and on Sunday we will remember His resurrection.
+We will remember our Lord and our God is not dead.
 He is a living Savior poised to return to the earth He trod two thousand years ago.
 He will tread the earth again.

 And in that day His feet will stand on the Mount of Olives, which faces Jerusalem on the east.
 And the Mount of Olives shall be split in two, From east to west, making a very large valley; half of the mountain shall move toward the north and half of it toward the south. – Zechariah 14:4